 Userlytics is another website usability testing company that I have so far not gotten around to reviewing.
-They are very, very similar to some of the others I have reviewed like UserFeel and What Users Do.
+They are very, very similar to one of the more popular usability companies, UserTesting.

 How much does Userlytics pay?

 They pay $10 per test, and that amount is right in line with what the other website usability testing companies pay their users.
 You’ll get the money via Paypal once your test is completed and approved by the requester.